avantguard/binScrap/README.md

-binScrappy is a simple web scraping tool, that:
+# binScrap

-* Scrapes the Binance website for newly added coins
+binScrap is a simple web scraping tool, that scrapes the Binance website for newly added coins.

 b1nkh4x0r@gmail.com